Skip to Content

 • Create visually stunning edible flower sushi rolls with colorful petals in the rice.

-• Make a floral-infused olive oil by steeping flowers like basil or rosemary in high-quality oil.
+• Make floral-infused olive oil by steeping flowers like basil or rosemary in a high-quality oil.

 • Bake edible shortbread cookies for a delicate and aromatic dessert.